Sacred-Geometry/YinYangGenerator/README.md

 This tool was generated with the assistance of **Claude**, an AI assistant made by [Anthropic](https://www.anthropic.com).
-The interactive Yin Yang Generator — including the golden-ratio construction logic, measurement overlays, color presets, equation input, and PNG/SVG export — was built through a collaborative conversation with Claude, which handled the geometry, the code, and the documentation.
+The interactive Yin Yang Generator — including the golden-ratio construction logic, measurement overlays, color presets, equation input, and PNG/JPG export — was built through a series of collaborative conversations between Giacomo Aureo and Claude.
+Claude was tasked with the geometry, the code, and the documentation, however Grok/XaI, ChatGPT, and Gemini also made contributions in math and code audits.

 ### Special thanks to the Geometers